RecipeShare Test Kitchen

 Round cake pans encourage an even rise and create that rustic domed shape typical of French brioche loaves baked at home.

 These loaves are best enjoyed fresh, ideally within a few hours of baking when the crumb is at its softest.
-But they also keep well:
+They also keep well:

-Fantastic toasted the next day with butter and jam!
+Toast slices the next day with butter and jam.

-Soft, buttery French sugar brioche baked in round pans, dimpled with salted butter and caramelised sugar—perfect warm for brunch or afternoon coffee.
+Soft, buttery French sugar brioche baked in round pans, dimpled with salted butter and caramelised sugar for brunch or afternoon coffee.

 For best flavour, use high-fat European-style butter in both the dough and the topping.